nxmyxxn/CS151-GroupUp/README.md

 - **Steps to run the code**
   1. Make sure MySQL and MySQL Workbench are installed and working.
+  2. Within MySQL Workbench, create a new database called 151projconnector" using the same password found in the myPassword variable in the MysqlConn class.
-  2. Run the "IntialWelcomePage.java" file.
+  3. Run the "IntialWelcomePage.java" file.
-  3. Welcome page : There are signup and login buttons.
-If you have account you can login, if not you can sign up for a new member.
+  4. Welcome page : There are signup and login buttons.
+If you have account you can login, if not you can sign up under a new account.
-  4. Login : Log in with the information that is registered as a member.
+  5. Login : Log in with the information that is registered in an account.
-  5. Create Own Schedule : In the Schedules page there is Schedules button.
+  6. Create Own Schedule : In the Schedules page there is Schedules button.
 If you click that button, you can make your own schedules.
      Check the checkboxes in the calendar to indicate when you are free.
   4. Create Group : On the Groups page there is Create Group button.
 If you click that button, you can make your own group and see each other's schedules.
   5. Edit Your Own Schedule : Check the check boxes for your available times and click the save button.